-People who meet me for the first time, or who know very little about me, often tell me that they are very surprised to learn that I live with a disability.
-They are even more surprised to learn that my disability kept me out of the work force and unable to interact effectively with others for several years.
+People who meet me for the first time often tell me that they are very surprised to learn that I live with a disability.
+They are even more surprised to learn that my disability is one that no one wants to talk about: mental illness and Epilepsy.

 Coming from a family where cognitive disabilities are prevalent, it wasn’t a reaction I was used to.
-In addition to my own challenges with mental illness, several members of my extended family had similar experiences.
-In my own family, three of my four sisters (including my youngest sister who is presently a State of Nevada Assemblywoman) lived with a childhood form of epilepsy.
-One of my older sisters, Amy, still controls her seizures with medication.
+In addition to my own challenges with mental illness and Epilepsy, several members of my extended family had similar experiences.
+In my own family, I and my four sisters lived with a different form of Epilepsy.
+Both my mother and I dealt with lifelong chronic mental illnesses.
 With cognitive disabilities so much in the forefront of our everyday lives, discussing what each of us were living with was never taboo in my family.

 The reason this story is so important is because it helps us understand why it is so difficult for web designers and engineers to grasp the needs of people who live with cognitive disabilities: we aren’t comfortable discussing them.
 Oftentimes, the needs of the cognitive user are downplayed or overlooked, simply because it’s not easy for us to consider them.
 As someone who works towards creating more accessible websites, I see this reality every day.